This post may contain affiliate links. Please read our disclosure policy.

 Summer corn is one of those things I look forward to all year long.
 Like peaches, and fresh blueberries, and juicy Jersey tomatoes.
 You can only get fresh tasting, sweet corn for about two months of the year.
 It’s one of those bittersweet things about summer that makes you appreciate it that much more.

 But even in the summer months, sometimes the corn is just not as perfect as it could be.
-So, I’ve taken a few steps to make my perfect corn on the cob and the not so perfect corn on the cob taste absolutely amazing.
+So, I’ve taken a few steps to make my perfect sweet corn on the cob and the not so perfect corn on the cob taste absolutely amazing.

 Boiling corn on the cob is always my favorite way to go but, much like pasta, adding flavor to your ear of corn happens during the cooking process.
 Whether you add sugar or salt or other seasonings to the water, it’s going to seep into each and every kernel.
 So, why not step up your corn on the cob game and add even more flavor to your pot.
 It’s goes with anything, even your favorite Roast Turkey recipe.